 The subject property is currently zoned Exclusive Farm Use (EFU) and has been acknowledged by the State as being in compliance with Statewide Planning Goal 3.
-Based on the soil type and the fact that the surrounding area is being managed for farming (cranberries) and forestry uses, a mixed-use overlay is appropriate based on the Coos County Comprehensive Plan.
+The surrounding properties are a mix of Exclusive Farm Use, Forest, and Rural Residentially zoned properties that are being utilized for timber production, agriculture and residential.